History of GPHAP

 George Bugbee, director of the program from 1962 to 1970, headed the American Hospital Association from 1943 to 1954 (the first non-physician in that role).
 Bugbee was instrumental in the 1946 passage of the Hill-Burton Act, legislation that provided funds to build new hospitals needed after a lapse in construction during the Depression Era and World War II.
 Bugbee also headed the Health Information Foundation in New York, which was transferred to the University of Chicago in 1962 and renamed the Center for Health Administration Studies – the center that flourishes here today.

 GPHAP has expanded to include more emphasis on social service and on public policy – changes Michael M. Davis would have applauded.
-In the early 1990’s, GPHAP transitioned from the Business School to the School of Social Service Administration (SSA) and has been housed there ever since.
+In the early 1990’s, GPHAP transitioned from the Business School to the Crown Family School of Social Work, Policy, and Practice and has been housed there ever since.